🇺🇸 Federal Income Tax Calculator

 Gross income − Retirement contributions = Adjusted gross income

-The more you contribute to your retirement funds, the lower your adjusted gross income will be and it leads to lesser income tax.
+The more you contribute to your retirement funds, the lower your adjusted gross income will be, leading to lesser income tax.
 However, there is a limit on how much you can contribute to your 401(k) and IRA.

 Step 3 – Calculate federal/state taxable income

-Now you have to calculate your taxable income in order to understand your tax liability.
-You need to work out the taxable income for federal and state separately as their formulas are slightly different.
+Now you have to calculate your taxable income to understand your tax liability.
+It would help if you worked out the taxable income for federal and state separately, as their formulas are slightly different.
 The key differences are:

 - Different standard deduction